mhelwig/apk-anal/README.md

 The script was more or less quickly hacked together and only tested with a handful of malware samples so don't expect too much.
 You might get the same and even more information using online services like "koodous".
 Still, it's useful for quick analysis on your local system.

+This script was based on an article by @trufae on analysing APK files with radare2: https://www.nowsecure.com/blog/2016/11/21/android-malware-analysis-radare-triada-trojan/

 # Why apk-anal?

 Because of Radare2 (https://github.com/radare/radare2/tree/master/libr/anal).